 The battle is for the faithful believers.

-Let all Christians always read the book of Job and find that the person God mentioned to Satan was blameless, faithful and always satisfied with God.
-It still continues today.
+Let all Christians always read the book of Job to see that the person God mentioned to Satan was blameless and always, faithful to God.
+This still continues today.
 Whenever Satan appears in heaven, God tells him the names of his faithful children on earth.